 - Organizational Awareness

-Applicant Testing Services, Inc. (ATS) is an independent firm that specializes in conducting screening tests for police hiring.
-ATS has been endorsed by the Ontario Association of Chiefs of Police (O.A.C.P.) to conduct the pre-interview screening procedure as part of the Constable Selection System process.
+TNT, Inc. is an independent firm that specializes in conducting screening tests for police hiring.
+TNT has been endorsed by the Ontario Association of Chiefs of Police (O.A.C.P.) to conduct the pre-interview screening procedure as part of the Constable Selection System process.

 Local Needs of Police Services